 What are my options?

-The best options for esports bettors in the United States when it comes to game titles like League of Legends (LCS, LEC) and Call of Duty (Call of Duty League), DraftKings and Unikrn UMode are the most popular betting services available.
+The best options for esports bettors in the United States when it comes to game titles like League of Legends (LCS, LEC) and Call of Duty (Call of Duty League), DraftKings is the most popular and established betting service available.

 If you missed the old versions of fantasy esports from League of Legends in the past, DraftKings Esports new and improved version of Fantasy esports for LCS and LEC is a great option.
 DraftKings possesses a massive collection of pros and live statistics that mimic weekly stats from those pros on Summoners Rift.
 Assembling a master craft esport team while remaining under salary cap budget is crucial to success, and the more points you gain on a certain week against other players will determine if you pick up a larger share of the prize pool.